Estimation of Ornstein-Uhlenbeck Process Using Ultra-High-Frequency Data with Application to Intraday Pairs Trading Strategy: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Michal \v{C}ern\'{y} and Tom\'{a}\v{s} Cipra for their comments and Alena Hol\'{a} for proofreading.
+We would like to thank Michal \v{C}ern\'{y}, Tom\'{a}\v{s} Cipra, and Alena Hol\'{a} for their comments.
 We would also like to thank participants of the 3rd Conference and Workshop on Statistical Methods in Finance, Chennai, December 16--19, 2017, the 20th Winter Workshop ROBUST, Rybn\'{i}k, January 21--26, 2018 and the 30th European Conference on Operational Research, Dublin, June 23--26, 2019 for fruitful discussions.